 More information on program accreditation is available on the MyUSC.

-The University's Policy Framework is an outcome of the recommendations from the Policy Review Project conducted in 2012 and systemic improvements to the policy framework, policy information management and the policy development processes at the University.
+.
 The Policy Framework - Governing Policy was approved by Council in October 2013 and sets a broad framework for development of policy and related procedures within the University and to enunciate principles for consistency in the management of policy development and its lifecycle.

 Academic Secretariat also manages the:

 Review of Credit Transfer - Academic Policy and Procedures

 Review of Admissions, Enrollments and Graduations - Academic Policy and Procedures